1,520 (2011 census), decreasing. No monolinguals. Ethnic population: 2,930 (2011 census).

-Janakpur Zone, Ramechhap district, Mudajor and Sukajor villages; Sindhuli district, Manedihi village.
-Sun Koshi valley across Mahabharat range south.
+Janakpur zone: Ramechhap district, Mudajor and Sukajor villages; Sindhuli district, Manedihi village in Sun Koshi valley.

 Ethnic Wayu live on the hills on both sides of the Sun Kosi River but the language is only spoken in the villages listed.
 In 1995 many children in Mudajor were not learning Wayu but the language was alive and well in Manedihi (2002 UNESCO).
 A growing interest in language preservation.
 Religion; mixed use: Home, friends.
 Older adults and elderly.
 Some use among young adults.
-Negative attitudes among some Wayu who feel the language is an obstacle to progress; a minority would like to keep speaking it.
+Negative attitudes.
+Many feel the language is an obstacle to progress, but a minority would like to keep speaking it.
 All also use Nepali [npi].